anilknayak/FaceRecognition/README.md

-# Welcome to Face Recognition Using Various Deep Learning Architecture
+# Welcome to Face Recognition Using Moving Accumulator with various Deep Learning Architectures

 ## Required Python APIs to run the system